iamramtripathi/iamramtripathi.github.io/about.md

 ---
 layout: page
-title: about
+title: About
 permalink: /about/
 subtitle: :)
 ---

-### about this page
+### About This Page

 Hello!
 My name is Ram and I'm a fundamentally inquisitive person.
-This `inquisitiveness` of mine makes me take on many different endeavors (intellectual, creative, physical) and I would love to share some of my experiences with you all.
+Hence, from time to time, I embark on different endeavors (intellectual, creative, physical) and I would love to share some of my experiences with you all.

-### about me
+### About Me

 I'm currently working as a Software Engineer at [Rakuten][rakuten].
-I work with all things data - data pipelines, stream processing, storage or good old sql query optimization.
+I work with all things data - data pipelines, stream processing, storage and good old sql query optimization.
 I dabble in functional programming and use `clojure` as my main programming language.
 Needless to say that I take immense interest in distributed, parallel and concurrent computing.

-In my previous life I've worked at [Aruba][aruba], [Juniper Networks][juniper] & [Google Summer of Code][gsoc] and got my Masters is Computer Science at [Rutgers][rutgers].
+In my previous life I've worked at [Aruba Networks][aruba], [Juniper Networks][juniper] & [Google Summer of Code][gsoc] and got my Masters is Computer Science at [Rutgers][rutgers].

 Some of the other things that I'm passionate about